 The right advisor is also performance oriented, deriving his compensation from the results of the process, not by the hours spent on it.
 Consultants who insist on being paid by the hour cast doubt on their own ability to get the job finished.
 Moreover, they may run up a sizable bill without really accomplishing anything.
 Remember, you are not paid for your practice until the transaction is closed.
 A good advisor has resources available to assist the purchaser with financing and with realizing the financial potential of the practice, thereby ensuring the purchaser the greatest chance of success while assuring the seller, his staff and his patients that they will be properly cared for.

 22. If I do hire a professional to guide me, how much will it cost me to sell the practice?

 A true professional will add value to the process as it unfolds.
-His expertise in practice appraisals will ensure genuinely fair market value.
-His credibility as a transition specialist will reassure the purchaser and assist him or her in making significant commitments without succumbing to the temptation to dicker over price and terms.
-His focus on the big picture and being just will help keep envy and greed from corrupting a good transaction.
+His or her expertise in practice appraisals will ensure a genuinely fair market value.
+His or her credibility as a transition specialist will reassure the purchaser and assist him or her in making significant commitments without succumbing to the temptation to dicker over price and terms.
+An outside professional’s focus on the big picture will help keep envy and greed from corrupting a good transaction.

-Most professionals charge a percentage of the purchase price as a commission; however, some professionals prefer to charge a flat fee irrespective of sales price, depending on the type of transition.
-Either way, thoroughly check the background of the professional before you decide to use him or her.
-Issue number 25 of this booklet addresses many important questions to ask and things to consider before hiring a professional consultant or advisor.
+Some professionals charge a percentage of the purchase price as a commission; others prefer to charge a flat fee regardless of sales price, depending on the type of transition.
+Some consultants may include additional services.
+Either way, thoroughly check the background of the professional, including services, fees, and references, before you decide to use him or her.
+Issue #25 of this booklet addresses many important questions to ask and things to consider before hiring a professional consultant or advisor.

 23. If I don’t think I am quite ready to sell, what should I be doing now to prepare myself and my practice for a transition?

-Four things (none of these are easy, but each of them will make your practice more valuable and/or marketable):
+Four things (none of these are easy, but each will make your practice more valuable and/or marketable):